How to catch holdover trout in a stocked fishery

 What do holdover trout eat?

-Insects are also a large portion of a wild trout’s diet, they are more enthusiastic to take a well presented mayfly or nymph fly compared with a ball of scented dough.
+Insects are also a large portion of a wild trout’s diet, so that holdover trout is more likely to go after a well presented mayfly or nymph fly compared with a ball of scented dough.

-Where to find holdover trout?
+How to avoid the stock trout and find holdover trout?

 Recently released stock trout travel around in large schools, confused and not familiar with their new home they stick together.
 For hours after release, some newly planted trout stay close to the release site.
 At night, protected by darkness, most will move away from their release site.

-How to catch catch holdover trout?
+How to catch holdover trout?

-During the warmer months there is an abundance of insect life.
-So it is also well worth while checking lake shore vegetation for terrestrial insects.
+During the warmer months, there is an abundance of insect life.
+So it is also well worthwhile checking lakeshore vegetation for terrestrial insects.
 These insects lose their footing or get blown into the cool water below.
-Resident trout know that, so they patrol such areas in search for an energy rich meal.
+Resident trout know that, so they patrol such areas in search of an energy rich meal.

 When targeting holdover trout presentation is key.
 The bait or lure you are fishing with should reflect the natural prey found in the area.

 Whenever spin fishing, I prefer to use small jerkbaits, spoons or spinners.
 All in natural colors work well.
-Although, in cloudy or discoloured water, bolder and even bright colors can more easily catch a trout’s attention.
+Although, in cloudy or discolored water, bolder and even bright colors can more easily catch a trout’s attention.

 Thousands of fly patterns and variations exist, so finding the most effective pattern for your local water might take time.

-Catching holderover trout on Bait
+Catching holdover trout on Bait